tanvir-git/odoo-documentation/content/applications/finance/accounting/payments/checks.rst

 Checks
 ======

 There are two ways to handle payments received by checks.
-Odoo support both approaches so that you can use the one that better fits your habits.
+CoquiAPPs support both approaches so that you can use the one that better fits your habits.